 A character may learn as many weapons as they have combat levels.

 - You are protected as if you had a helm on (of your armour type), this enables you to look cool and be recognised.
 The helmet is still normally worn but can be removed / raised at dramatic moments without causing a problem.

 - Quick Aim

-- You gain a reduced aiming bonus (+1).
+- You may delay your shot until the end of the round to gain a small aiming bonus (+1).
 This does not work against creatures engaged in melee as their random movements dictate the second you act on.

 - Expert Aim